gmag11/EnigmaIOT/readme.md

 Although it is not mandatory at all, use of [CayenneLPP format](https://mydevices.com/cayenne/docs/lora/#lora-cayenne-low-power-payload) is recommended for sensor data compactness.

-You may use [CayenneLPP encoder library](https://github.com/sabas1080/CayenneLPP) on sensor node and [CayenneLPP decoder library](https://github.com/gmag11/CayenneLPPdec) for decoding on Gateway.
+You may use [CayenneLPP library](https://github.com/ElectronicCats/CayenneLPP) for encoding on node and decoding on Gateway.

 Example gateway code expands data message to JSON data, to be used easily as payload on a MQTT publish message to a broker.
-For JSON generation ArduinoJSON library is required.
+For JSON generation [ArduinoJSON](https://arduinojson.org) library is required.

 In any case you can use your own format or even raw unencoded data.
 Take care of maximum message length that communications layer uses.
-For ESP-NOW it is about 200 bytes.
+For ESP-NOW, maximum payload length it is 217 bytes.

 ## Output data from gateway